MaraAlexa/Use_Cases_JS_Arrays/README.md

     name: 'Ben'
   }
 ];

-// Combine all the proprieties from the arrays above
+// Combine all the proprieties from the arrays above:

 // BAD PRACTICE
 people.forEach(function(person){